 Most who testified at a public hearing Wednesday on Rep. Reuven Carlyle’s proposed Higher Education Opportunity Act agreed it represented a good start at addressing higher education funding needs during the current state fiscal crisis.

 The Act, HB 1795, would give the governing boards of the public baccalaureate institutions authority to set tuition levels for all students during the next three academic years.
 However, it also would require them to set aside additional tuition revenue to support financial aid programs if those tuition increases exceed 7 percent per year.
+The legislation states that Washington is experiencing a “profound structural shift in the funding of higher education.”
+State support has declined dramatically over the past 20 years, necessitating tuition increases to supplant the support of higher education from general taxpayers.

 The Higher Education Opportunity Act does not specify a limit on the tuition increases for the three-year period.
 Currently, state law limits tuition increases for resident undergraduates to 7 percent per year at public baccalaureates, although the Legislature authorized 14 percent increases in each of the past two years.